SANDAG/SR11_OME_IG/docs/user_guide.md

 **All of these scenario inputs for every model year are already located in the `scenario_inputs` folder of the model directory.**

+**Additionally, make sure to uncheck the read-option only for your model directory and all folders within the directory.**

 You will need to have R installed on your computer (version 3.5.1 was the version used to develop the model).
 [Here](<https://cran.r-project.org/bin/windows/base/old/3.5.1/>) is the link to download R (3.5.1), if required.
 Any other newer R version (say 3.4.1 or 3.5.2 etc.) will work too.
 If this is the first time installing R on a machine, it is best to get the latest version.

 You will also need TransCAD 6.0 installed on your machine.
 The model was developed on TransCAD 6.0 with Build 9215 and was run on Build 9215 and 9065.